OpenAPITools/openapi-generator/samples/client/petstore/xojo/client-synchronous/README.md

 git clone 'https://github.com/Topheee/xoson.git'
 ```

 Open the `Xoson.xojo_project` from the cloned git repository with Xojo and copy the `Xoson` module to your project.
-Similarily, open the `XojoOpenAPIClientSynchronous.xojo_project` file with Xojo and copy `XojoOpenAPIClientSynchronous` to your project.
+Similarly, open the `XojoOpenAPIClientSynchronous.xojo_project` file with Xojo and copy `XojoOpenAPIClientSynchronous` to your project.

 > Since Xojo currently has no package manager, you need to manually copy both the `Xoson` and the `XojoOpenAPIClientSynchronous` modules to your Xojo project.